Leading Top Teams: 3 Key Requirements for Success

 Leading Top Teams Is Not For Everyone

-The legendary football coach, Vince Lombardi, described effective teaming as “individual commitment to a group effort — that is what makes a team work, a company work, a society work, a civilization work.”
+Vince Lombardi captured the essence of this dynamic with uncommon clarity: effective teams emerge from “individual commitment to a group effort — that is what makes a team work, a company work, a society work, a civilization work.”

 What Does It Take to Lead Top Teams?